cosmicjs/nodejs-sales-page/article/article.md

 ## Check user engagement with A/B testing
 As most marketers have come to realize, the cost of acquiring any quality traffic can be huge.
 A/B testing lets you make the most out of your existing traffic and helps you increase conversion without having to spend on acquiring new traffic.
 A/B testing can give you high ROI as sometimes, even the most minor changes can result in a significant increase in conversions.
-For the purpose of this app, I will add to `style.css` files and once the user visits the site I will be randomly selecting one stylesheet.
+For the purpose of this app, I will add two `style.css` files and once the user visits the site I will be randomly selecting one stylesheet.
 The stylesheet selection will affect how the color theme will look like.
 So basically the user can see either version A of the site or version B.

 ```
 # server.js